 NICM HRI conducts its business with the highest degree of integrity and professional conduct.
-An external Advisory Board and Research Committee provide strategic guidance, advice and review of NICM's activities to ensure research programs and processes meet international standards of best practice.
+An external Advisory Board provides strategic guidance, advice and review of NICM HRI's activities to ensure research programs and processes meet international standards of best practice.

 As a medical research institute, NICM HRI receives funding from a range of sources to advance the vision and mission of the institute, including research grants and donations from foundations, universities, government agencies, individuals and industry.